Get a free letter from Father Christmas (Santa) sent to your home this year to start the festive season off with a bit of sparkle and magic.

 If your child has a visual impairment, the elves helpers at RNIB are also supporting with letters in different formats.

-Write a letter as you normally would and send it to RNIB along with an application form from their website.
+Write a letter as you usually would and send it to RNIB using their online form.

-The letter will give you a chance to specfiy which format you want the reply in:
+The form will give you a chance to specify which format you want the reply in: